 Option #2: Breadth

 The second approach to your Common Application can be the breadth approach, which gives a wider perspective about yourself.
 Yes, you have been a dancer for the last ten years, but you’re really excited for us to get a broader sense of what makes you, well, you.
 Given the role dance has played in your life, you list as your first extracurricular on the activity page.
 Pro-tip: always list your most important activity first.
 However, we gain another perspective of you by seeing that you are also part of an affinity club at your school.
-While your “Why NYU” speaks to your interest in Dance, your essay shows how running track has impacted you.
 One of your recommendations adds a layer of perspective by detailing your community service involvement.

 With this approach, we get to see several aspects of your world – all of which you feel are important.
 Applicants will often express fear that this approach makes them seem scattered.
 Absolutely not!
 While some students choose to maximize in just a few areas, others opt to show their varied interests.